 One element that sets logoteleology apart from other theories (among other factors beyond our scope here) is its pragmatic existential view.
 In logoteleology the human experience is about embracing a transcendental meaning – or a meaningful (positive and life enhancing) purpose to live for – in order to fulfill a meaningful legacy.
 All life’s experiences, including work, are opportunities to express our meaningful lives’ purposes.
 In logoteleology, humans’ ultimate life task is to enjoy a meaningful and therefore rich and positive existence.

 Because there is no value or positive benefit in following a meaningless path, logoteleology is not apologetic about rejecting what empirically proven research and common sense affirms is harmful to humans and the environment.
 Hence, the individual’s or group’s meaningful purpose becomes life’s guiding compass and, as such, defines and follows positive standards, competencies and attitudes in order to succeed and to thrive.
 As with any self-regulating system with clear goals and standards, Meaningful Purpose Psychology leverages humans’ logoteleological or meaning discrepancy-reducing processes to flourish.
 More specifically, logoteleological processes thrive to reduce meaning discrepancy and increase meaning accuracy.
 Meaning is how something, someone, or a situation is defined, described or understood.
+As a science, we define meaning as a singular intent backed by motives, reasons and justifications.
 This paper introduces Logoteleology or Meaningful Purpose Psychology (MPP), and offers methods for discovery, learning, and improvement through tasks.
 In it, I will use the terms “Logoteleology” and “Meaningful Purpose Psychology” interchangeably.

 A Brief Introduction to Logoteleology